About Unpaid Debt

 By not assessing and addressing its past human rights impacts, Lundin Petroleum is disrespecting human rights today.

 By tolerating Lundin Petroleum’s misconduct, its shareholders and creditors are enabling its continuance.

 The War Crimes Unit of Swedish Prosecution Authority has finalised his investigation into aiding and abetting international crimes committed in Sudan.
 The suspects are Lundin Petroleum’s Chairman Ian H Lundin, its President and CEO Alexandre Schneiter.
 On 15 November 2018, they were informed about the charges and received the case files.
 They can request additional investigations.
 If found guily, they may face life imprisonment.
 Furthermore, Lundin Petroleum AB received notification by the prosecutor that he will seek a penalty of SEK 3,285 million from the company.
-The trial is likely to start by the Summer of 2019 and may take a year.
+The trial may start by the end of 2019 and take a year.